fabianbosshard/nao_meets_gpt/README.md

 8. **Run the Client**: Run `brain.py` in your Python 3.x environment.
 This script will start listening for speech, process it, and interact with GPT for generating responses.
 9. **Talk to the NAO Robot**: Speak to the NAO robot.
 The system will capture your speech, transcribe it, and send it to GPT.
 The generated response from GPT will be spoken by the NAO robot.

-## Conclusion
-This project demonstrates an innovative way to enhance human-robot interaction using a state-of-the-art AI technology.
-By leveraging the capabilities of GPT, the NAO robot can engage in more natural and sophisticated conversations.